-Managing a building or office space comprises dozens, if not hundreds, of tasks that facility managers have to keep track of every day.
-Thankfully, many of these tasks and responsibilities can be handled automatically through Building Automation Systems (BAS).
+Managing a building or office space involves countless tasks, many of which facilities managers must track on a regular basis.
+Many of these tasks are set up and handled automatically through Building Automation Systems (BAS).

-There are plenty of building automation products on the market right now that address areas like security, HVAC and lighting.
-Many provide features in a well-rounded, integrated system.
-Here are a few to look for if you're planning to automate some of your company's facility operations.
+There are plenty of building automation products on the market right now that address areas like HVAC, security, lighting, and more.
+Most provide automation in a well-rounded, integrated system.
+In this article, we’re looking at five areas that can be automated through a BAS.

-Using an automated HVAC system like Siemens’ Synco allows facility managers to schedule and regulate changes in heating.
+Using an automated HVAC system like Siemens’ Synco allows facility managers to schedule and regulate temperature changes.
 By doing so, they can save energy and account for nuances like office events or weather changes.

 Dangerous situations like facility fires are never fun to think about, but automating your emergency response systems can help your workers stay safe and respond quickly should disaster strike.
-Implementations like Computrols’ CSimon fire and safety controls can allow you to quickly and intelligently respond to fires by centralizing response information, automating communication to employees during a fire and providing remote access to your fire control systems.
+Implementations like Computrols’ CSimon fire and safety controls can allow you to quickly and intelligently respond to fires and manage smoke control by centralizing response information, pressurizing necessary spaces, automating communication to employees during a fire, and providing remote access to your fire control systems.

 At the heart of efficiency lies the ability to gather, interpret and properly use information.
 An effective BAS will be able to monitor and gather all building data, providing essential insight about the facility so that FMs can make informed decisions that can impact the bottom line.

 Using an energy monitoring system allows you to quickly understand your office’s energy efficiency and resource use.
 You’ll also gain more insight into other systems in your building like HVAC and lighting use throughout the day.
 Having access to this information can help you identify which resources are bigger energy (and money) drains so that you’ll know what adjustments to make in order to run a greener facility.

 Photos: TakahiroSakamotoi, Felipe Dolce, Unsplash, Dmitri Popov